-Living with kids doesn’t mean that you can’t invest in nice furniture, but it is important to choose pieces that are sturdy enough to handle some wear and tear, without needing a professional clean every other week.
-Go for dark colours, leather, and patterned fabrics instead of cream coloured suede if you want to invest in a designer piece.
+Living with kids doesn’t mean that you can’t invest in nice furniture, but it is important to choose pieces that are sturdy enough to handle some wear and tear, without needing a professional cleaning every other week.
+Go for dark colors, leather, and patterned fabrics instead of cream-colored suede if you want to invest in a designer piece.
 When it comes to coffee tables and cabinets, think practical and go for smooth shapes rather than sharp corners.
 By thinking outside the box, you might even stumble upon a great piece of furniture that you wouldn’t have found otherwise.

 Learn how to curate your kid’s art

 Kids love painting and arts and crafts.
 No wonder – it’s a fun activity that teaches them valuable manual skills and is great to relax kids that tend to get stressed and worried.
 But if your kids are proud of what they have created, they will most likely want to see it up on a wall for everyone to admire.
 Whilst you might be hesitant at first to give your kid that prime spot in the living room that you had reserved for some “real art”, it’s time to shift that mindset.
 The trick is to curate your kid’s art so that only selected paintings or projects make it up on the wall.
 This will not only make sure that you can pick and choose which artworks will complement your home, but it will also instill a real sense of pride in the chosen artist.